IDDT/rnn-examples/readme.md

 #### Name classifiers.
 1. `name_classifier_onehot.py` - Classify names using one hot encoded characters.
 2. `name_classifier_embedding.py` - The same thing, but using dense vectors with "embedding" layer.
+3. `name_classifier_cnn_onehot.py` - Classify names using one hot encoded vectors with 1D CNN.

 #### Name generators.
 1. `name_generator_cpu.py` - Implementation learning data char by char, resembling implementation in the PyTorch tutorial.